yahiagebrilgr/Building-Electricity-consumption---Analysis-and-prediction/README.md

 ## Predicting Building Electricity Consumption
 # Introduction
-After exploring AI through projects like the AI Trading Bot and delving into sentiment analysis, I wanted to tackle a core data science problem.
+After exploring AI through projects like the AI Trading Bot that I uploaded a few days ago and delving into sentiment analysis earlier, I wanted to tackle a core engineering and data science problem.
 This project moves away from financial markets and focuses on a practical, real-world challenge.
 The goal is to analyse building energy data, uncover the main factors driving electricity use, and build an accurate predictive model.
 This work showcases a complete data analysis workflow from cleaning the data to developing and improving a machine learning model.

 # Project Objectives
 The main goals for this project were straightforward.